Miscellaneous production workers, including semiconductor processors

 Save Image

 Data on higher education choices for Miscellaneous production workers, including semiconductor processors from The Department of Education and Census Bureau.
-The most common major for Miscellaneous production workers, including semiconductor processors is Business but the most specialized major according to RCA in 2021 were Mechanical Technologies.
+The most common major for Miscellaneous production workers, including semiconductor processors is Business but the most specialized major according to RCA in 2023 were MILITARY SCIENCE, LEADERSHIP AND OPERATIONAL ART.

 Among the necessary skills for Miscellaneous production workers, including semiconductor processors, Social Perceptiveness stands, but the revealed comparative advantage (RCA) shows that Miscellaneous production workers, including semiconductor processors need more than the average amount of Troubleshooting.